-There still hasn’t been any arrests in the Sanders murder case but the police are looking for the three gunman.
+There still hasn’t been any arrests in the Sanders murder case, but the police are looking for the three gunmen.

 According to supersport.com, Sanders shielded his daughter from the gunman’s bullets by placing his body in between the gunman.
-Sanders was hit by a bullet in the abdomen, and then later died following surgery at the Kalafong hospital on Sunday.
-Sanders was the only one hit by a bullet during the three gunman’s spraying of the restaurant with bullets.
+A bullet hit Sanders in the abdomen, and then later died following surgery at the Kalafong hospital on Sunday.
+Sanders was the only one hit during the three gunman’s spraying of the restaurant with bullets.

-This Saturday night, WBA World heavyweight champion Alexander Povetkin (24-0, 16 KO’s) will be defending his title against his #1 WBA contender Hasim Rahman (50-7-2, 41 KO’s) in what shapes up to be a mismatch at the at the Sporthalle, Alsterdorf, in Hamburg, Germany.
-Some boxing fans who haven’t keeping up with things may assume that Rahman is the same fighter that he once was early in his career when he pulled off a huge upset win over Lennox Lewis.
-However, that was many years ago and Rahman is well past his prime now.
+This Saturday night, WBA World heavyweight champion Alexander Povetkin (24-0, 16 KO’s) will be defending his title against his #1 WBA contender Hasim Rahman (50-7-2, 41 KO’s) in what shapes up to be a mismatch at the Sporthalle, Alsterdorf, in Hamburg, Germany.
+Some boxing fans who haven’t kept up with things may assume that Rahman is the same fighter that he once was early in his career when he pulled off a huge upset win over Lennox Lewis.
+However, that was many years ago, and Rahman is well past his prime now.